 Once financial elites mastered the skill to control local, national and global financial ledgers, they effectively took control of the people’s productivity.
 In one way, the financial elites have the power to declare one business owner bankrupt while extending a loan to another ‘promising entrepreneur’.
-Bank managers can extend billion dollar loans to corporate friends, while denying loans to honest middle-class families.
+Bank managers can extend billion dollar loans to corporate friends while denying loans to honest middle-class families.
 Banks benefit themselves from corporate centralization and therefore have an incentive to disrupt middle-class competitors.

 The End of Centralized Ownership

 Since we can go no further than 100% centralization, the only other way we can go is decentralization.
-Using emerging technologies such as the Bitcoin blockchain we can reorganize society, governance and finance.
+Using emerging technologies such as the Bitcoin blockchain we can reorganize society, governance, and finance.
 While prehistoric men and women were forced to remember who-owes-whom records themselves, Bitcoin’s technology solves this problem in a way that doesn’t require centralization: the Bitcoin blockchain is a decentralized ledger without an owner, yet it is much more secure than the current global banking system.

-In this sense, the blockchain is modern solution to a prehistoric problem.
+In this sense, the blockchain is a modern solution to a prehistoric problem.
 The applications of decentralized ledgers are limitless:

 - Own your medical history.
 Imagine you go to a doctor and temporarily give them access to your medical history.
-They can add information to you record, but when you leave, you can retract access again.
+They can add information to your record, but when you leave, you can retract access again.
 Nobody can ever access your medical history without your approval.

-- Own your education, diploma’s and certifications.
+- Own your education, diplomae, and certifications.
 Today, centralized authorities such as universities and schools issue and validate your diploma records.
 Without a diploma, you may not even get a job.
 Imagine a social proof of your skills, issued and validated by regular people just like you.

 - Own your national identity.
 The Edward Snowden case shows that governments can retract your passport at will, impairing your ability to travel the world—essentially reducing you to a prisoner of your government.
 With Bitcoin technology, We The People could issue a global passport, one that cannot be retracted by anyone, a sort of proof of existence.

 - Own your productivity.
 We go to work in expensive office building apparently erected for someone else’s grandiosity (The Rockefeller Building, The Trump Tower).
-Why can’t we decide each day what tasks to work from, from friendly environments, even working for a different company each day while owning our productivity.
+Why can’t we decide each day what tasks to work from, from friendly environments, even working for a different company each day while owning our productivity?
 In the future, companies will compete based on creativity and customer service, but not worker exploitation.

 - Own your ideas and inventions.
-The Creative Commons copyright licences are an example how to do things differently.
+The Creative Commons copyright licenses are an example how to do things differently.
 The world’s patent system, which now benefits big corporations who have the funds to sue small-business, will be overturned, if not abolished completely.
 Smart patents, or Creative Patents, will accelerate collaborative innovation in the benefit of all mankind.